Read our 2022 annual report

 For many, life in Masisi in eastern Democratic Republic of Congo is a constant cycle of violence, displacement, and return.
 Many villages are affected time and time again as armed groups take territory, are forced out in subsequent clashes, and return to the bush.

-Later, they re-launch attacks and the cycle begins again.
+Later, they re-launch attacks and the DRC's cycle of crisis begins again.
 In every attack and counterattack, families are forced to flee their homes.
 Some leave at night to sleep in the nearby forest or in their fields.
 Others abandon their villages altogether.
 Often civilians themselves are targeted.
 Sexual violence is rampant, and armed groups have long used rape as a weapon of war.

 As Concern’s Emergency Programme Coordinator in Masisi, much of my time is spent constantly monitoring security.
 Even a small incident could ignite the ethnic tensions – the undercurrent of the conflict – and force us to suspend our programmes.
 Thankfully, since I arrived six months ago, we have never had to stop our programme activities for very long.